CasparKielwein/Aaargh/Classes.md

 They only have one static "dimension" of diversification in their Scum and Villainy feature but the Sneak Attack discipline has many more branching points where choices influence the character than disciplines of other classes.

+Most Rogue Discipline cost power point.
+Unlike the Fighter (or Wizard Cantrips) there are very few free manouvers.

+Manouvers give mostly buffs and movement effects.
+Sneak Attack supports Debuffs on Enemies and additional damage.

 ### Proficiencies
-__Skill Proficiency:__ Choose two skills from the following: Religion, Athletics, Heal, Charm __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with all Light Armor and Chain Armor.
+__Skill Proficiency:__ Choose two skills from the following: Religion, Athletics, Heal, Charm __Armor Proficiency:__ You are proficient with all Light and Medium Armor.

 __Starting Hit Points:__ 4 + Tough
 __Hit Points per Level:__ 2